Retired research chimps to be moved from New Mexico to a Louisiana sanctuary

 “Recruitment and training of new staff has proven difficult due to the specialized nature of the work and APF’s remote location,” the NIH statement said.
 “Given this uncertainty, NIH has determined that the best course of action for the welfare of all these chimpanzees is to relocate them to the federal sanctuary at Chimp Haven.”

-Agency spokesperson Amanda Fine said relocating chimpanzees is a complex, time-consuming process and that Chimp Haven will be working with the NIH and the facility in Alamogordo to ensure the health and safety of each animal during the move.
+Agency spokesperson Amanda Fine said relocating chimpanzees is a complex, time-consuming process and that Chimp Haven will work with the NIH and the facility in Alamogordo to ensure the health and safety of each animal during the move.

 The Humane Society of the United States is among the groups that have been sending letters to and petitioning the NIH over the years to relocate the last of the Alamogordo chimps.